-It is very important to us that the climbers who join our team have expectations that are compatible with the programme we offer and the style of expedition we run.
+It is very important to us that our team members have compatible expectations with the expedition we run.
 We don't want to merely 'fill our expedition' but instead we want a team made up of companionable people who are focused on reaching the summit in good style with the highest level of support and safety standards, as can be provided by a guiding service on Mount Everest accompanied by the best standards of food and equipment that is attainable.